aeternity/protocol/contracts/aevm.md

 contract.
 The AEternity blockchain supports four virtual machines.

 1. HLM - A high level machine for executing logical formulas and blockchain operations.
-2. WTFVM - A Warded Typed Functional Virtual Machine
+2. FTWVM - A Functional Typed Warded Virtual Machine
 3. AEVM - A version of the Ethereum VM
 3. FAEVM - A fast version of the Ethereum VM